• Skip to primary navigation

 Location-Based Services

-You can use LBS for various purposes, including navigation, fitness tracking, traffic updates, restaurant, retail coupons, and push notifications from businesses near the user’s location.
+You can use LBS for various purposes, including navigation, fitness tracking, traffic updates, restaurant and retail coupons, and push notifications from businesses near the user’s location.

 Wi-Fi Direct

-Businesses can take advantage of Wi-Fi Direct by creating a private network between their devices.
+Businesses can use Wi-Fi Direct by creating a private network between their devices.
 It allows for secure file transfers and direct communication between employees.
 You can also use Wi-Fi Direct for demonstrations and presentations.

 It is an ideal way for businesses to connect with potential customers personally.
 By providing Wi-Fi Direct, companies can send targeted messages and special offers directly to people’s phones and laptops as they walk by.